 Corona, Covid-19, SARS-CoV-2

 Do not read this page as any authoritative essay.
-I do not know even about the basic Biology.
-Even if you are a medical practitioner, you may find some useful information!
+I do not know much about Biology.
+But you may find this article concise and useful!

-Corona-viruses are a family of viruses that range from the common cold to MERS.
-COVID-19 is the name given by WHO to the disease that is caused by a novel (new) coronavirus.
-This novel coronavirus (now called SARS-CoV-2) is mainly transmitted through droplets generated when an infected person coughs, sneezes, or exhales.
-These droplets float in the air for for some time, and then fall on floors, tabletops or surfaces.
+Corona-viruses are a family of viruses that range from the common cold to 'Middle East Respiratory Syndrome' (MERS).
+COVID-19 is the name given by WHO to the disease that is caused by a new (novel) coronavirus.
+This newly found coronavirus is now called SARS-CoV-2.
+It is mainly transmitted through droplets generated when an infected person sneezes, coughs, or even exhales.
+These droplets float in the air for some time, and then fall on floors, tabletops or surfaces.
 An infected person may transfer viruses to objects (like knobs, utensils) and other surfaces s/he touches if his/her hand has traces of saliva, nasal discharge, etc. This disease COVID-19 is now a pandemic.

 Since the beginning of this millennium, the world has seen outbreaks like SARS, MERS, Bird Flu, Swine Flu, Zika, Ebola, etc.